zoha-khan853/DevelopersHub-DS-Internship-Task-Phase-2/README.md

 Cluster 4 — High Income High Spenders — treat as VIP with exclusive offers PCA and t-SNE both clearly showed 5 well separated customer groups Annual Income and Spending Score were the most important features

+# Task 4: Loan Default Risk with Business Cost Optimization

+# Objective:
+Predict loan default likelihood and optimize the decision threshold to minimize financial risk for the bank.

+# My Approach:
+Loaded and explored Loan Default dataset
+Cleaned data by dropping high missing columns and filling rest with median Encoded all categorical columns using LabelEncoder Trained Logistic Regression and XGBoost models Evaluated models using Confusion Matrix, F1 Score and ROC Curve Defined business costs and adjusted threshold to minimize total cost

+# Results and Findings
+XGBoost outperformed Logistic Regression with higher F1 Score and ROC AUC Loan amount, income and interest rate were the most important features Lower income and higher loan amount customers have higher default risk Best threshold reduced total business cost significantly XGBoost with optimized threshold is recommended for loan default prediction